March 8, 2026:We've updated our website!

-Dr. Nathoo is a Professor (Canada Research Chair Tier 2, 2013 - 2023) in the Department of Mathematics and Statistics at the University of Victoria.
+Dr. Nathoo is Professor of Statistics in the Department of Mathematics and Statistics at the University of Victoria.
 His research interests have emphasis on biostatistics and Bayesian methods broadly with specific emphasis on the analysis of spatial, temporal and spatiotemporal data.
 His teaching interests have emphasis on interdisciplinary training of graduate students, Bayesian statistics and data analysis.

 Integrating Prior Information; Hierarchical Modelling; Probabilistic Interpretations